|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 ☐ Ropes, knots, slings and anchors

-☐ Flipped-raft and wrapped-raft scenarios
+☐ Flipped-raft scenarios

 ☐ Throw bag technique